satakagi/sameConditionFlatFrame/README.md

 * Sigma-clipping

 #### Reference image 1 (Without flat frame)
 This is a live stacked image by SharpCap without using flat.
-Since guiding is not done, the cool pixel stretches and it is diagonally striped.
+Since guiding is not done, the cool pixel stretches and it is diagonally striped AKA "Walking Noise".
 The image is quite stretched so that noise emerges.

 ![Without flat frame](/img/nonFlat.png)